Mohamed Al-Fayed: Early life

-Fayed was born in Roshdy, Alexandria, Egypt, the eldest son of an Egyptian primary school teacher from Asyut.
+Fayed was born on 27 January 1929 in the Roshdy neighbourhood of Alexandria, in the Kingdom of Egypt, the eldest son of an Egyptian primary school teacher from Asyut.
 His year of birth has been disputed.
-His website, alfayed.com, used to claim he was born in 1933, but the Department of Trade found his year of birth was 1929.
-The website was changed from "1933" to "1929" in 2011.
-His brothers Ali and Salah have been his business colleagues.
+The Department of Trade in 1988 found his date of birth was 27 January 1929.
+His brothers Ali and Salah were his business colleagues.